flowerinthenight/hedge-cb/README.md

 * [Streaming] Send - any member node can send messages to the leader at any time;
 * [Streaming] Broadcast - any member node can broadcast messages to all nodes at any time.

+## Runtime requirements

+* A PostgreSQL database - a requirement of [spindle-cb](https://github.com/flowerinthenight/spindle-cb).
+* The ClockBound daemon - a requirement of [spindle-cb](https://github.com/flowerinthenight/spindle-cb).
+* All nodes within a cluster should be able to contact each other via TCP (address:port).
+* Each hedge-cb's instance id should be set using the node's address:port.

 ## Running the sample

 A sample cloud-init [startup script](./startup-aws-asg.sh) is provided for spinning up an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) with the ClockBound daemon already setup and running.
 You need to update the `ExecStart` section first with a working connection value.
 Note that this is NOT recommended though.
 You should use something like IAM Role + Secrets Manager, for instance.